Lakshmi Devi Temple, Doddagaddavalli: Architecture

 The mantapa is open and square.
 It and the extension to the Kali shrine has a jali (perforated stone screens) to let light into the temples.
 The ceiling of the main hall is supported by eighteen lathe-turned pillars.
 Near Kali's shrine, there is stone statue of an emaciated skeleton-like goblin (vetala), a reminder of her horrifying fierceness and power to inflict death.

 According to art critic Gerard Foekema, overall the temple has shows the pre-Hoysala elements of architecture.
 There is only one eaves running round the temple where the main towers meet the wall of the shrine.
 At the base of the wall of the shrines are five moldings; between the moldings and the eaves, the usual panels of Hoysala sculptures depicting Hindu gods, goddesses and their attendants is however missing.
 Instead, the entire space is taken up by decorative miniature towers on pilasters (called aedicule).

 The main shrine facing east has a 3 ft image of the goddess Lakshmi with an attendant on either side.
 The image holds Vishnu's icons – a conch in the upper right hand, a chakra (discuss) in the upper left, a rosary in the lower right and a mace in the lower left.
 In the shrines facing north, south and west respectively are the images of Kali (a form of Durga), the god Vishnu, and Boothanatha Linga (the universal symbol of the god Shiva).
 A sculpture of Tandaveswara (dancing Shiva) exists in the circular panel at the center of the ceiling of the mantapa.
-Other notable artwork are those of Gajalakshmi (form of Lakshmi with elephants on either side), Tandaveshwara and Yoganarasimha (avatars of Vishnu) found on the doorway of the temple.The main attraction of this beautiful temple is that it includes the worship of both Shaivism and Vaishnavism.
-However recently on November 20, 2020, the temple was subjected to theft and destruction.
+Other notable artwork are those of Gajalakshmi (form of Lakshmi with elephants on either side), Tandaveshwara and Yoganarasimha (avatars of Vishnu) found on the doorway of the temple.